khetanneha/HIV-SIV-TIP-Modeling/Viral-TIP-modeling/HIV-Bioreactor/README.md

-Design criterion for amplification of spontaneously emerged DIPs in an evolutionary experimental scheme ( Bioreactor )
+Design criterion for amplification of spontaneously emerged DIPs in an evolutionary Bioreactor experimental